grahame/projfit/README.md

 will be a table in the database called `fit_geom` with one row and one column, `geom` containing the geometry the experiments are to be applied to.

+This is a quick hack -- but I couldn't find anything else doing what I wanted.
+Patches to clean this up (and maybe use SQLalchemy rather than fragments of shell and raw SQL) would be gladly accepted.